-Further mutagenicity studies must be considered under Annex VII to REACH in case of a positive result in an in vitro gene mutation study in bacteria (Section 8.4., Column 2.).
+Further mutagenicity studies must be considered under Annex VII to REACH in case of a positive result in an in vitro gene mutation study in bacteria (Section 8.4., Column 2).

-Your dossier contains positive results for the in vitro gene mutation study in bacteria (OECD TG 471, 2014) and in vitro mammalian chromosomal aberration test (OECD TG 473, 2014) which raise the concerns for both gene mutation and chromosomal aberration.
+Your dossier contains positive results for one of the in vitro gene mutation studies in bacteria (1987; similar to OECD TG 471) and the in vitro mammalian chromosomal aberration test (1987, 2016; OECD TG 473), which raise the concerns for both gene mutations and chromosomal aberrations.